 * * *

 29.30 Bid and Self-Schedule Submission For CAISO Markets.
-The provisions of Section 30 that are applicable to the Real-Time Market shall apply to EIM Market Participants, except that EIM Participating Resources that are also Multi-Stage Generating Resources may negotiate a Transition Cost multiplier with the ISO, in consultation with Department of Market Monitoring, consistent with the procedures in section 39.7.1.3 in the event that the monthly Thousand British Thermal Units (MMBtu) Gas Price Index used in section 30.4.2 does not account for the fuel source of the Generating Unit
+The provisions of Section 30 that are applicable to the Real-Time Market shall apply to EIM Market Participants, except that—

+(a) EIM Participating Resources that are also Multi-Stage Generating Resources may negotiate a Transition Cost multiplier with the ISO, in consultation with Department of Market Monitoring, consistent with the procedures in section 39.7.1.3 in the event that the monthly Thousand British Thermal Units (MMBtu) Gas Price Index used in section 30.4.2 does not account for the fuel source of the Generating Unit; and

+(b) for Start-Up Cost and Minimum Load Cost values used in Proxy Cost calculations, the CAISO will utilize the Market Services Charge and System Operations Charge reflected in the EIM Administrative Charge.

 * * *